charmoniumQ/PROBE/docs/record_replay/main.md

 Operating conditions frequently relate to the file system, for data files and program dependencies.
 Naively, the operating conditions for a computational experiment would include an unknown subset of the filesystem; a conservative would assume the entire filesystem _could_ be used by the program, whether not it actually is.
 Reproducibility methods reduce this set.
-- Sandboxed package managers require the user to explictly specify how to build each software dependency in the operating conditions of the experiment, with the help of a package repository which maps names to instructions.
+- Sandboxed package managers require the user to explictly specify how to build each software dependency in the operating conditions of the experiment[^clarify-operating-conditions], with the help of a package repository which maps names to instructions.
+  Sandboxed package managers remove any dependence on specific files from the operating conditions, but add the package manager itself and whatever assumptions it makes (perhaps, internet connectivity or super user access).
+- Containerization removes the software dependencies, process space, user namespace, and other namespaces [@kerriskNamespacesOperation2013].
+  This means that if the software requires a specific username (perhaps it requires `root` user), IP tables,

 - Imperative virtualized and containerized methods use the entire filesystem of a "fresh" machine with the operating conditions of the experiment, which is much presumably smaller than the entire filesystem of the experimenter's local machine.
+  Imperative virutal
 - Declarative virtualized and containerized methods start from a common "base image" of a fresh machine and specify the steps required to transform the fresh file system to one with the proper operating conditions for the experiment.
 - Record/replay records the files a particular execution of the program actually accesses.

+[^clarify-operating-conditions]: Remember, operating conditions must be manually implemented by the operator, and difficulty in reproducibility arises thusly; since these conditions are now reached by the software itself, they are no longer operating conditions.

 ---